samize/football-mapper/Project_Proposal.md

 # Project Description

 Over the last two decades the use of analytics has become pervasive in professional sports leagues.
-One component of interest is player location tracking with respect to the dimmensions of the playing surface.
+One component of interest is player location tracking with respect to the dimensions of the playing surface.
 The primary means of collecting this information is done through GPS tracking through wearable technology or manual annotations.
 Our project seeks to accomplish this through computer vision techniques.

-Focusing on the sport of football (soccer), we will utlize available broadcast feeds to convert the video frames into a two-dimmensional overhead representation of the visible player locations in correlation to the visible portion of the pitch.
-This will be accomplished by extracting the lines from the pitch and the point/s at which a player is making contact with the pitch, and applying the appropriate projection to transform the found coordinates into their two-dimmensional overhead representation.
+Focusing on the sport of football (soccer), we will utilize available broadcast feeds to convert the video frames into a two-dimensional overhead representation of the visible player locations in correlation to the visible portion of the pitch.
+This will be accomplished by extracting the lines from the pitch and the point/s at which a player is making contact with the pitch, and applying the appropriate projection to transform the found coordinates into their two-dimensional overhead representation.
 Being successful in this project from still images from a variety of angles, areas of the pitch, and different pitches will establish the foundation to be able to convert an entire broadcast feed into this overhead viewpoint.

 # Reading List